-Cracks and crevasses in pavement are comfortable and sneaky hiding places for weed seeds.
-Weeds in pavement are advantageous and use these convenient locations to secrete their seeds until growing conditions are optimal.
-Breezes and other movement funnel seeds into holes in pavement where they are protected from further eviction.
+Cracks and crevasses in the pavement are comfortable and sneaky hiding places for weed seeds.
+Weeds in the pavement are advantageous and use these convenient locations to secrete their seeds until growing conditions are optimal.
+Breezes and other movements funnel seeds into holes in the pavement where they are protected from further eviction.

 The methods on how to treat weeds in cracks include futile pulling and much more effective pavement weed killers in the form of chemical and natural formulas.